-Ranunculus can grow back every year, if they are grown in the right climate zone.
-In zones 7 or colder you will need to dig up the corms and re-plant the following season.
+Ranunculus can grow back yearly if grown in the right climate zone.
+In zones seven or colder, you will need to dig up the corms and re-plant the following season.

-Ranunculus are delicate, and a bit picky about soil pH, but so long as you take care of them properly they will thrive.
-Keep the soil pH between 6 and 6.5, and stake your stems so they don’t topple in the wind, and you’ll have stunning blooms.
+Ranunculus are delicate and a bit picky about soil pH, but so long as you take care of them properly, they will thrive.
+Keep the soil pH between 6 and 6.5; stake your stems so they don’t topple in the wind, and you’ll have stunning blooms.

 Yes, ranunculus will grow in pots!
-So long as you provide the plants with the right soil, stake them for support, and make sure the soil doesn’t dry out, they will do well in pots.
+So long as you provide the plants with the right soil, stake them for support, and ensure the soil doesn’t dry out, they will do well in pots.